JannikArndt/jannikarndt.github.io/content/blog/2017/03/Deploying Pentaho jobs into Production.md

 - You cannot deploy single jobs - *but single directories!*
 - ~~Every user needs to have access to production (no-go!)~~ (this can be run on a server)
-- ~~Nothing tracks what acutally changed~~ (you can automatically commit the xml file, thebackup contains one for each job/transaction)
+- ~~Nothing tracks what actually changed~~ (you can automatically commit the xml file, the backup contains one for each job/transaction)
 - ~~This needs way more than one click~~
 - The export does not contain schedules
 - ~~Pentaho Suite is started twice and takes *minutes*~~ (this accesses the repository server directly)

 Okay, so this sounds pretty good!
-What's the problem? *It doesn't work.* The `systemRestore` endpoint happily takes all your data, answeres `200: OK` and *does nothing*.
+What's the problem? *It doesn't work.* The `systemRestore` endpoint happily takes all your data, answers `200: OK` and *does nothing*.
 I was told, a ticket would be raised, but so far [I haven't seen any of it](http://jira.pentaho.com/issues/?jql=text%20~~%20%22systemRestore%22) and [the implementation also hasn't changed](https://github.com/pentaho/pentaho-platform/blob/master/extensions/src/main/java/org/pentaho/platform/web/http/api/resources/FileResource.java#L195).